alpacahq/alpaca-docs/content/api-overview/_index.md

 Authorization: Basic Y2xpZW50X2lkOmNsaWVudF9zZWNyZXQ=
 ```

-If you are using `curl` command line tool, you can use the `-u` optino.
+If you are using `curl` command line tool, you can use the `-u` option.

 ```
 $ curl -u $KEY_ID:$SECRET https://broker-api.alpaca.markets/v1/accounts